 Serving Hot Sake

-Your tokkuri will be hot so you might like to use a napkin or towel to hold it.
+Your pitcher will be hot so you might like to use a napkin or towel to hold it.

 What about a microwave?